 After you have filed your petition, the U.S. Department of Health and Human Services medical staff will review it to determine whether it meets the criteria for compensation, after which they will make a recommendation that is then adopted by the Department of Justice (DOJ).

 The DOJ submits the report to a special master appointed by the courts who, after hearings from both parties, determines whether the petitioner should be compensated and to what extent.
 If the special master approves the compensation, the U.S. Department of Health and Human Services awards it.

-If the case met some basic minimum requirements but might not warrant compensation, the court may dismiss the case but order the Department of Health and Human Services to pay the attorneys’ fees and the costs incurred in filing the petition.
+Suppose the case met some basic minimum requirements but might not warrant compensation.
+In that case, the court may dismiss the case but order the Department of Health and Human Services to pay the attorneys’ fees and the costs incurred in filing the petition.

 Filing a vaccine injury compensation case and proving the injury in court may be difficult.
 That’s why it is recommended that you enlist the services of qualified lawyers with proven experience in vaccine complication cases.
 A strong and well-prepared case will significantly increase your chances of receiving compensation from the U.S. Department of Health and Human Services.